kianashnad/MehBlog/README.md

 want more features?
 Contact me on Telegram or Instagram by @KianAshnad

 # Support me
-Living a live, is expensive, help me focuse on my open-source projects.
+Living a life, is expensive, help me focuse on my open-source projects.

 you can support me directly: